 Next a location shoot showing an intricate dress, not a studio background, a canvas tent as background and lit only with a reflector.

-This shot features the dancers amazing ability to not only leap this high unassisted, but nail incredible hand position.
+The next shot features the dancers amazing ability to not only leap this high unassisted, but nail incredible pose and hand position.

 Compare her skill and grace to a leaping photographer, me.
 A shoot should be fun and she had a good laugh at my clumsy attempt.
 In most shoots, I strive to keep my feet on the ground but keep the session enjoyable.